Cpetak/urchin_adaptation/Step3.md

 but no outliers... as in no q-value < 0.05, but there are loci p-value < 0.05

-Decrease right or left trim fraction?
-FOLYT KÖV
+Decrease right or left trim fraction? doesn't seem to change a damn thing